About Howell SkiBindings

-Howell SkiBindings founder and professional manager, Rick Howell was, at age 6, skiing in front of his dad when Rick was hit by another skier who tried to ski between them — impacting Rick from behind.
+Howell SkiBindings founder, Rick Howell, was, at age 6, skiing in front of his father when Rick was hit by another skier who tried to ski between them — impacting Rick from behind.
 Rick fell and sustained a spiral tibia fracture (that's a ski-binding toe-related problem).
-Aside from the feelings about the behavior of the other skier, Rick's dad — an engineering technician — was concerned because he had mounted and adjusted Rick's bindings.
-Rick's dad then re-applied himself even more diligently to dial-in Rick's bindings according to the latest methods.
-There were no standards for the 'allowable-function' of ski-bindings at that time.
-Three years later, Rick sustained a green-stick tibia fracture while racing (that's a ski-binding heel-related problem and an AFD-location problem).
-Horrified, Rick's dad took the skis and boots to a summer-home neighbor, Gordon Lipe, who was at that time the leading 'safety' expert on ski bindings in North America.
+Aside from the feelings about the behavior of the other skier, Rick's father — a civil engineer — was concerned not only about the wellness of his son but also because he had mounted and adjusted his son’s bindings.
+Rick's father re-applied his good-care and know-how even more diligently to dial-in Rick's bindings according to the latest methods.
+At that time, there were no standards for the function of ski-bindings (they were Dover cable-bindings).
+Three years later, Rick sustained a green-stick tibia fracture while racing (that's a ski-binding heel-related problem and an AFD-location problem (they were still Dover cable-bindings).
+Horrified, Rick's father took the skis and boots to a summer-home neighbor, Gordon Lipe, who was at that time the leading expert on ski-bindings in North America.

 It was at that moment, Rick Howell knew what his life's work would be.

 "If this happened after the leading expert (Gordon Lipe) serviced my bindings — then something's wrong with bindings, settings, testing, service — or any combination.
 I must solve this problem."

 Meanwhile, Rick had no injuries while competing as a starting-member of the varsity, winning, Fayetteville-Manlius, New York, high school track and cross-country running teams (New York State champions).

 Circling-back to learn what might have caused the skiing injuries — one year later, at age 13 — Rick became Gordon Lipe's part-time, weekend, lab assistant for SKIING magazine’s binding test reports.